Tejaswini-popuri/Biography/README.md

 Hey 👋, I'm Tejaswini Kambhampati!

 Glad to see you here!
-I'm a graduate in Aeronautical Engineering 🎓 from JNTU ,India 🏛 and currently pursuing my masters in Santa Clara University.
+I'm a graduate in Aeronautical Engineering 🎓 from JNTU ,India 🏛 and currently pursuing my masters in MAnagement Information Systems in Santa Clara University .
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I love Singing, Running, listening to Books & Podcasts